 Age diversity is the acceptance of different ages in the workplace.
 The Age Discrimination in Employment Act should protect workers over 40 but older workers still report experiencing unequal treatment.

-Elders are also not given the same respect they get in many other countries.
+Older adults are also not given the same respect they get in many other countries.
 Their input in decisions is not always as valued or sought after.

 |Diversity is something to be celebrated.
 Include those who are different from you.
 Listen to their stories and experiences.
 Share your own.
 Value the unique things we each have to offer, especially our immigrant community!|